osu-tournament-rating/otr-wiki/api/development/setup/en.md

 #### Auth

 - `Auth.ClientCallbackUrl` is the local route that osu! will redirect users to.
 This should be set to `http://localhost:3000/auth`.
 It is only required to be set if the `otr-web` project is also being tested with this API.
 Your osu!
 API v2 client must have this URL as a redirect URL.
-- `Auth.EnforceWhitelist` decides whether the API should block all incoming requests from users who do not have the `whitelist` [scope](/api/scopes/en.md).
+- `Auth.EnforceWhitelist` denotes whether the API should block all incoming requests from users who do not have the `whitelist` [scope](/api/scopes/en.md).
 We recommend leaving this as `false` in development.
 It will eventually be removed once o!TR exits private alpha.

 #### Rate Limit